nicchoi-29/MD-deer-hunting/README.md

 * Hunting regulations are not designed solely to reduce tickborne disease cases or achieve any single outcome.
 They're used to help manage a broader set of conflicts that arise as deer and human populations increasingly overlap in shared spaces.

 ## Data Collection Process
 1. I scraped annual harvest tables published by Maryland's Department of Natural Resources.
 There was no one table, so I scraped 10 from 10 separate websites.
-I Googled each year from 2015=2015.
+I Googled each year from 2015-2025.
 Here's an example of one such report: https://news.maryland.gov/dnr/2026/02/12/maryland-hunters-harvest-71649-deer-for-2025-2026-season/.

 2. I scraped additional data from these PDFs, specifically the "Maryland Reported Button Buck Harvest by County" tables: https://dnr.maryland.gov/wildlife/pages/hunt_trap/deer_annualreports.aspx.
 However, I didn't end up cleaning or using this data.

 3. I downloaded data on the incidence rate of tickborne diseases from the Johns Hopkins Lyme and Tickborne Diseases Dashboard: https://www.hopkinslymetracker.org/explorer/.
 There are 10 downloadable files under "Reported Case Data," and I downloaded the incidence rates fles for each disease.

 4. I contacted the Department of Natural Resources with some clarification questions, including inconsistencies in reported deer population estimates.
-The game data and research project explained that a different biologist likely rounded figures in earlier reports.
-He then sent me population estimates from 2015-2024, and the estmiate they were likely to use in the upcoming 2025-2026 report.
-Population estimates are made prior to the start of each hunting season.
+The game data and research project leader explained that a different biologist likely rounded figures in earlier reports.
+He then sent me population estimates from 2015-2024 according to his latest models.

 ## Overview of Data Analysis Process